jmd-dk/concept/README.md

 The installation script `installer` automates the process of setting up all dependencies by downloading and installing everything in one place.
-The `installer` script will not take into account preinstalled versions of any of the above libraries.
+The `installer` script will not take into account preinstalled versions of any of the above libraries, though no conflicts will happen.

 The `installer` script uses the Anaconda Python distribution for CPython3 and the site-packages and Open MPI for the MPI3 implementation.

 The `installer` script will prompt for the installation directory when run, or it can be given as an argument.

+As everything is installed in one directory, uninstallation is done simply by removing this directory.

+By using `installer` it is expected that the license terms for the use of Anaconda, Open MPI (the new BSD license), FFTW (GNU GPL) and HDF5 are agreed upon.